arsummers/suns-out-bot/README.md

 - [ ] add pause/mute functions

 ## APIs
-- Slack's Socket Mode
+- Slack's Bolt library
-- Weather API
+- Weatherbit API
 - chat.PostMessage API
--

 # How to add to your workspace
 - Fork and clone this repo
+- Sign up with Slack as a developer
+- Add these permissions to your bot:
+    -
+    -
 - Sign up with weatherbit and grab your API key.
 Doublecheck that you have a `.gitignore` file.
+- create a `.env` file for your secret keys
 - In your `.env` file, add these elements:
     - `SLACK_BOT_TOKEN`
         - needed for setting up the basic development Slack server